captbaritone/raven-for-redux/README.md

 Signature: `state => tags`

-Raven allows you to associate [tags] with each report.
+Sentry allows you to associate [tags] with each report.
 `getTags` allows you to define a mapping from your Redux `state` to an object of tags (key → value).
 Be careful not to mutate your `state` within this function.